secondmoonsbay/seconsmoonsbay.github.io/README.md

 First of all, thank you for considering helping me build my webpage.
 I have some very basic and rudimental knowledge of programming, but everything I want to do exceeds by far my skills.

-As you will be able to read from the README, I downloaded this code from a FREE webpage that allows you to alter and use it to build your own site.
+As you will be able to read from the Template Info, I downloaded this code from a free webpage that allows you to alter and use it to build your own site.

 I thought it looked very nice and was responsive and very well laid out for me to have a strong start.